 Option 1: Take the A train and the Rockaway Park Shuttle

-1. Take a Far Rockaway-bound A train to Broad Channel or (on weekends) Rockaway Blvd.
+1. Take a Queens-bound train to Broad Channel or (on weekends) Rockaway Blvd.

 Train signs and announcements will tell you where the train is headed.
 You can also ask the conductor, who sits in the middle of the train.

-The shuttle is extended to Rockaway Blvd on summer weekends between July 3 and Labor Day.
+The is extended to Rockaway Blvd on summer weekends between May 28 and Labor Day.

 2. Transfer to the Rockaway Park Shuttle at Broad Channel or Rockaway Blvd.